apache/axis-axis2-java-core/1_1/release-docs/readme-files/README-std-bin.txt

 and all 3rd party distributable dependencies of the above jars.

 The repository/modules directory contains the deployable addressing module.

-The webapp folder contains a ant build script to generate the axis2.war out of this distribution. (need Ant 1.6.5)
+The webapp folder contains an ant build script to generate the axis2.war out of this distribution.
+(This requires Ant 1.6.5)

 The samples directory contains all the Axis2 samples which demonstrates some of the key features of Axis2.

 The bin directory contains a set of usefull scripts for the users.

 (Please note that this release does not include the other WS-* implementation modules, like WS-Security, that are being developed within Axis2.
 Those can be downloaded from http://ws.apache.org/axis2/modules/)